February 28- March 16, 2020

 Join us on a fabulous 17-night textile tour of Bhutan to see exquisite weaving, pristine wilderness and stunning Buddhist temple monasteries!

+We’ll visit several large towns such as Bumthang plus many villages in the areas where the art of weaving excels.
 The whole eastern region is relatively undiscovered compared to the west, and it’s the area famous for the high quality handwoven textiles of Bhutan.
 Many of these destinations also have spectacular dzongs or ancient fortress-type building complexes.

 Dzongs are unique architectural forms in Tibet and Bhutan.
 Built mainly in the seventeenth century as fortresses and centers of religious authority, today they continue to serve as important administrative and monastic centers.